brickpop/eth-tx/README.md

 ```

 ### In-memory
-Both in NodeJS and in the browser, you can use:
+In NodeJS you can use:

 ```javascript
 const smartContractSourceBundled = "...";